Disney 3D Crystal Puzzle – Cheshire Cat

 Disney 3-D Crystal Puzzle – Cheshire Cat

 Cheshire ( CHESH-ər, -eer) is a ceremonial county in North West England.
 It is bordered by Merseyside to the north-west, Greater Manchester to the north-east, Derbyshire to the east, Staffordshire to the south-east, and Shropshire to the south; to the west it is bordered by the Welsh counties of Flintshire and Wrexham, and has a short coastline on the Dee Estuary.
-Warrington is the largest settlement, and the city of Chester is the county town.
+The largest settlement is Warrington.

 The county has an area of 905 square miles (2,344 km2) and had a population of 1,095,500 at the 2021 census.
-After Warrington (211,227), the largest settlements are Chester and Crewe.
-The south and east of the county are primarily rural, while the north is more densely populated and includes the settlements of Runcorn, Widnes, and Ellesmere Port.
+The areas around the River Mersey in the north of the county are the most densely populated, with Warrington, Runcorn, Widnes, and Ellesmere Port located on the river.
+The city of Chester lies in the west of the county, Crewe in the south, and Macclesfield in the east.
 For local government purposes Cheshire comprises four unitary authority areas: Cheshire East, Cheshire West and Chester, Halton, and Warrington.
 The county historically included all of the Wirral Peninsula and parts of southern Greater Manchester and northern Derbyshire, but excluded Widnes and Warrington.

 A crystal or crystalline solid is a solid material whose constituents (such as atoms, molecules, or ions) are arranged in a highly ordered microscopic structure, forming a crystal lattice that extends in all directions.
 In addition, macroscopic single crystals are usually identifiable by their geometrical shape, consisting of flat faces with specific, characteristic orientations.
 The scientific study of crystals and crystal formation is known as crystallography.
 The process of crystal formation via mechanisms of crystal growth is called crystallization or solidification.